-Any member of staff, or visitor detecting a potential problem will report immediately to the Headteacher or Deputy Headteacher.
+Any member of staff, or visitor detecting a potential problem will report immediately to a member of SLT.

-14.19 Hiring of school premises
+14.20 Hiring of school premises

 The Headteacher must be satisfied that the hiring organisation will use the school premises in a safe manner.
 A signed, written hiring agreement will be completed and copies kept.
-Copies of hiring agreements are held in the Bursar's office.
+Copies of hiring agreements are held on the Office Drive.
 The school will maintain the premises being let in a safe condition and communicate any unsafe conditions or hazards with the hirer.
-It is the responsibility of the hirer to ensure there is adequate first aid arrangements in place and to report any hazards/ defects or incidents involving the premises/ any leased equipment following the schools hazard/ incident reporting procedures.
+It is the responsibility of the hirer to ensure there is adequate first aid arrangements in place and to report any hazards/defects or incidents involving the premises/ any leased equipment following the schools hazard/ incident reporting procedures.